vimeo/psalm/docs/running_psalm/issues/TaintedTextWithQuotes.md

-# TaintedHtml
+# TaintedTextWithQuotes

-Emitted when user-controlled input that can contain HTML can be passed into to an `echo` statement.
+Emitted when user-controlled input that can contain quotation marks can be passed into to an `echo` statement.

 ## Risk